Film / What Lies Beneath

 - Snow Means Death: The film's final scene is of Claire placing a rose on Madison's tombstone, in the midst of a snowy winter day

-- Spooky Seance: Claire and Jody use an Ouija board to try and contact the ghost.
+- Spooky Seance: Claire and Jody use a Ouija board to try and contact the ghost.

-- Trailers Always Spoil: The trailer completely spoils the fact that Norman had an affair with Madison, and by extension also spoils that the ghost is not Mary Feur, but Madison Elizabeth Frank.
+- Trailers Always Spoil: The trailer completely spoils the fact that Norman had an affair with Madison, and by extension also spoils that the subplot involving the couple next door is a Red Herring.